sozu-proxy/sozu/doc/how_to_use.md

 max_listeners = 1000
 ```

-Sozu will detect alone which type of configuration you have set due to your parameters.
+Sozu will detect which type of proxy you have set due to your parameters.
 It's why you don't have to specify: `https`, `http`...
 Currently we support: `tcp, http, https`.